Aykut-Avci/online-retail-customer-segmentation-analysis/README.md

    7. **CustomerID:** Customer number. *Nominal*.
 A 5-digit integral number uniquely assigned to each customer.
    8. **Country:** Country name. *Nominal*.
 The name of the country where a customer resides.

-**Description** and **CustomerID** Columns contains null values with 22.77% of the rows for customerid being null, we proceeded with dropping these rows since deduction of these customerid from invoice numbers wasn't possible.
+Originally **Description** and **CustomerID** columns contains null values with 22.77% of the rows for customerid being null, we proceeded with dropping these rows since deduction of these customerid from invoice numbers wasn't possible.
 Dropping null customerids resulted in all non-null description column.
-Clean dataset contains `824364` records
+Clean dataset contains `824364` records.
+For RFM analysis, we omitted cancelled orders since they had negative quantities and would affect the monetary value of the customers with cancelled orders.

 [Link to data on Kaggle](https://www.kaggle.com/datasets/lakshmi25npathi/online-retail-dataset/data)